-“I regret I don’t see more men in this room to listen to the three of you,” UN Ambassador from Iceland, Einer Gunnarsson, and the moderator of the powerful panel, said to the victims sitting on the panel.
+“I regret I don’t see more men in this room listen to the three of you,” UN Ambassador from Iceland, Einer Gunnarsson, and the moderator of the powerful panel, said to the victims sitting on the panel.

 The panel was made of advocates such as Ingibjorg Gisladottir from Iceland’s Social Democratic Alliance, Dr. Purna Sen from UN Women, Yasmeen Hassan from Equality Now, and Taina Bien-Aime from Coalition Against Trafficking in Women; along with survivors, Autumn Burris, Shandra Woworuntu, Mickey Meji, and Mira Sorvino.
 The conversation, although stemming from the #MeToo movement, extended into the cultural and political norms which are still prevalent around the world that enable these heinous crimes to continue.

 “Survivors need to be the center of this movement, always.”
 Survivor Mira Sorvino said.

 The diversity of the panelists allowed for the conversation to be dynamic, one where you could hear about #MeToo and sex trafficking from those who have experienced it, as well as those who help create the laws which try to deter and punish it.
-As survivor and advocate Autumn Burris explained, in order to discuss the legal commercial sex trade, you would first have to understand that “prostitution is #MeToo on steroids.”
-Despite the unique perspective each panelist shared, there were several concepts which seemed to hold true no matter which point of view you were coming at it from.
+As survivor and advocate Autumn Burris explained, to discuss the legal commercial sex trade, you would first have to understand that “prostitution is #MeToo on steroids.”
+Despite the unique perspective each panelist shared, there were several concepts which seemed to hold no matter which point of view you were coming at it from.

 “Prostitution is one of the worst violence against women,” survivor Mickey Meji said.

 Firstly, the gender dynamics behind trafficking and assault cannot be denied.
 Although it is extremely important to remember that men and boys are also subjected to sexual assault and exploitation (and sadly, they have even lower rates of reporting these offenses when they do happen).
-However, this is an issue which overwhelming affects women and girls, and just like Dr. Perna Sen pointed out, 71% of victims in trafficking are women and girls.
+However, this is an issue which overwhelmingly affects women and girls, and just like Dr. Perna Sen pointed out, 71% of victims in trafficking are women and girls.